Products

 A

-Annual Growth Ring - The layer of wood growth formed on a tree during a single growing season.
+Annual Growth Ring - The concentric layers of wood growth formed within a tree during each growing season.
+These rings help determine the wood's age and density, which can affect its suitability for different types of flooring.

 B